-Longevity and other demographic risks are the potentials for mortality or other demographic experience to be different than expected.
+Longevity and other demographic risks are the potentials for demographic experience to be different than expected.
 Generally, longevity and other demographic risks emerge slowly over time and are often dwarfed by other changes, particularly those due to investment returns.

 Assumption change risk is the potential for the environment to change such that future valuation assumptions are different than the current assumptions.
 Increases in UAL from assumption changes were related to experience studies in which demographic and economic assumptions were adjusted.
 Assumption change risk is an extension of the other risks identified, but rather than capturing the risk as it is experienced, it captures the cost of recognizing a change in environment when the current assumption is no longer reasonable.
+This is demonstrated in the chart below in 2016 when assumptions were changed.
+An experience study will be completed prior to the next valuation with any updated assumptions being reflected in the 2021 valuation.